Avalon Blog

 • Photos should be at least 300dpi at final production size in the layout.

 • Web images are predominately low resolution at 72-96 dpi.
 This resolution is great for using over the internet, but not for printing.
-Printing these images will look bad, avoid using them in print whenever you can, or be prepared the quality will not be great.
+Printing these images will look bad.
+Avoid using them in print or be prepared for the quality to not be great.

-Avalon can help with any of your printing needs and can certainly help print your image at the best quality.
-If you ever want us to check your image's resolution we can certainly let you know what it is, and also how large we can print your file.
+Avalon can help with all of your printing needs and can certainly help print your image at the best quality.
+If you ever want us to check your image's resolution, we can certainly let you know what it is, and how large we can print your file.
 Just give us a call!

 Share this Post: